-Baselines and oracles
+Baselines and Oracles

 We plan to use several non-learning approaches as baselines and oracles to compare with our learning-based AI agent:

 A random algorithm can simply select squares at random to strike each turn.
 It is simple but not very interesting.
 We can use this to represent the absolute lower bound on effectiveness.